DrewDahlman/racr/readme.md

 ![](public/images/splash.jpg)

 ## RACR
 A game made for the [Denver Dev's](http://denverdevs.com) Code Challenge.
+Basically Tron, but updated and tweaked out.

 ## Build
 To build and run locally.